Deligne's conjecture and mirror symmetry: Introduction

+In the paper \cite{Candelas}, the authors are able to find the $L$-function of a fiber $\mathscr{X}_{-1/7}$ over $\varphi=-1/7$ in the one-parameter mirror family called AESZ34 \cite{Duco, Candelas}.
+Using numerical method, they have found that the $L$-function $L(h^3(\mathscr{X}_{-1/7}),s)$ is given by

-Here $f_2$ is a weight-2 modular form for the modular group $\Gamma_0(14)$ that is designated as \textbf{14.2.a.a} in LMFDB.
-While $f_4$ is a weight-4 modular form also for the modular group $\Gamma_0(14)$, which is designated as \textbf{14.4.a.a} in LMFDB \cite{Candelas}.
+Here $f_2$ is a weight-2 modular form for the modular group $\Gamma_0(14)$ that is labeled as \textbf{14.2.a.a} in LMFDB.
+While $f_4$ is a weight-4 modular form also for $\Gamma_0(14)$, which is labeled as \textbf{14.4.a.a} in LMFDB \cite{Candelas}.
 The authors have numerically computed the values of $L(f_2,1)$, $L(f_4,1)$ and $L(f_4,2)$.
-They also have numerically computed the values of the canonical periods of the threeform and its derivatives at the point $-1/7$.
-Interestingly, they are able to express these values in terms of that of $L(f_2,1)$, $L(f_4,1)$, $L(f_4,2)$ and $v^\perp$, where $v^\perp$ is a number appears in the paper \cite{Candelas} that has close connections with the modular curve $X_0(14)$.
-The authors have speculated the connection of their results with Deligne's conjecture.
-Nevertheless they have not computed the Deligne's period, hence they have not directly checked whether Deligne's conjecture is satisfied or not.
-Using the method we have developed in this paper, we are able to compute the Deligne's period $c^+(h^3(\mathscr{X}_{-1/7})(2))$ for the critical pure motive $h^3(\mathscr{X}_{-1/7})(2)$, and from the numerical results in \cite{Candelas}, we find
+They have also numerically computed the values of the period matrix of the threeform at the point $\varphi=-1/7$, which can be expressed in terms of the values of $L(f_2,1)$, $L(f_4,1)$, $L(f_4,2)$ and $v^\perp$.
+Here $v^\perp$ is a number that is related to the period of the modular curve $X_0(14)$.
+The authors have speculated the connection between their results and Deligne's conjecture.
+Nevertheless they have not computed the Deligne's period of $h^3(\mathscr{X}_{-1/7})(2)$, hence they have not checked whether Deligne's conjecture is satisfied or not.

+Using the method developed in this paper, we are able to obtain an expression of the Deligne's period $c^+(h^3(\mathscr{X}_{-1/7})(2))$.
+Based on the numerical results in \cite{Candelas}, we have found that

-which of course depends on a special basis chosen in our computation.
-In this way, we explicitly verify that Deligne's conjecture is satisfied by the critical pure motive $h^3(\mathscr{X}_{-1/7})(2)$.
-We have also found that the period $c^-(h^3(\mathscr{X}_{k,-1/7}))$, defined by Deligne in \cite{DeligneL}, is of the form
+where the coefficient $-2401/32$ of course depends on the special rational bases chosen in our computation.
+Hence, we have verified that the critical pure motive $h^3(\mathscr{X}_{-1/7})(2)$ indeed satisfies Deligne's conjecture.
+We have also found that the period $c^-(h^3(\mathscr{X}_{-1/7}))$, also defined by Deligne in \cite{DeligneL}, satisfies the following equation